dCache/dcache/docs/UserGuide/src/main/markdown/frontend.md

 targeting the `events/channels` resource.

-A client is not required to remove the channel it created: dCache will automatically delete any left over channel once the client remains disconnected for long enough.
+A client is not required to remove the channel it created: dCache will automatically delete any leftover channel once the client remains disconnected for long enough.
 However, it is recommended clients explicitly delete a channel if the channel is no longer needed.
 This is because each dCache user is only allowed a limit number of